Thinkful-Ed/node-sql-sequelize-lessons/content/1.1.4/content.md

 ## Querying between tables with joins

 To query between tables in SQL, we can use [joins](https://www.postgresql.org/docs/current/static/queries-table-expressions.html#QUERIES-JOIN).
-Let's say we wanted to restaurant data alongside each grade.
+Let's say we wanted to display restaurant data alongside each grade.
 Here's how we could do that:

 ```sql
 SELECT grades.id as "grade id", grades.grade, grades.date as "grade date", restaurants.id as "restaurant id", restaurants.name, restaurants.borough